-All make-up plans require approval by the DCE: 1) in advance if due to planned CI absence, 2) as soon as the student is made aware of a plan if due to an emergency CI absence, 3) within 2 days of student returning to clinic if due to student emergency absence - regardless of timing, the make-up plan must be approved by the DCE prior to the student/CI commencing the plan.
+All make-up plans require approval by the DCE: 1) in advance if due to planned CI absence, 2) as soon as the student is made aware of a plan if due to an emergency CI

 Course Participation/Contribution: Students are expected to demonstrate an appreciation for the skills and experience available at any site, regardless of preference for future work in that setting.
 Students are expected to actively engage, at all times.
 Additionally, students are expected to take initiative relative to any necessary communications with the CI, SCCE, DCE, and/or Clinical Coordinator to improve their ability to be successful, including ensuring timely completion of mid-term and final CPI 3.0 by the CI.